Skip to Content

 Different Ways to Make Egg Salad

+You can also make this egg salad recipe without mayo if you want.
+However, if you don’t want it too dry, you’ll need to add something else, such as more mustard or even cream cheese.
 By the same token, there’s nothing wrong with making this egg salad recipe without mustard.
 The result will be creamier and less tangy.
 I’ve run out of mustard and made it this way before, and it’s delicious.

-Or you can use dijon mustard for a little extra tangy flavor.
+If you want extra tangy flavor, use dijon mustard.
 The seasonings in dijon add a distinct flavor.
 So if you’re not sure about it, try just a little bit before adding it to the whole batch.
+Another thing you can do is replace some or all of the mayonnaise with Greek yogurt for a protein boost.

 For those who like a little bit of sweetness, make your egg salad recipe with sweet pickle relish.
 I alternate between adding sweet relish and adding onions.
+If you like crunch, toss in a handful of chopped walnuts or pecans.

 More ingredients to add to your egg salad: